rozenben/eventManager/README.md

 You can use Postman to use in those APIs, see and use file "eventManager.postman_collection.json"

-first create a user with route "/users", and use this username and password to basic authorization
+First create a user with route "/users", and use this username and password to basic authorization for all events routes

 ## Configuration